Vitchuu/ambskit/README.md

 ### Make your own

 Head to the upstream repo at the top of the page.
 You should fork that, not this fork.

-The user experience is much nicer if you set your terminal to open right in the container and is the intended experience.
-You can do this by applying it in a setting in your terminal (Black Box and Gnome Terminal have this functionality for example) or in your `.bashrc`.